Theodore Bayer

 As president of Russky Golos, Bayer got to know John Hazard Reynolds, who provided financial support to a publication entitled Soviet Russia Today, and recommended him to Communist Party of the United States (CPUSA) General Secretary Earl Browder.

 In a July 1943 Venona project decryption sent by the New York GRU Rezident Pavel Mikhailov to Moscow, Bayer is credited with describing a CPUSA source near President Franklin Roosevelt as a woman 'from an aristocratic family, who has known the President and his wife for a long time, evidently a secret member of the CPUSA.'
-The message included praise of Joseph Stalin's leadership and an allegation that Madame Chiang Kai-shek was "a narcotics addict."
+The message included praise of Joseph Stalin's leadership and an allegation that Soong Mei-ling (Madame Chiang Kai-shek) was "a narcotics addict."
 The GRU later identified the woman as Josephine Treslow.

 Bayer worked with the National Council of American-Soviet Friendship (NCASF) from the mid-1940s until his death in 1959.
 He served as the Administrative Secretary.
-Richard Morford, Executive Director of the NCASF from 1946 to 1981, praised Bayer for his contributions to US-Soviet understanding during the early years of the Cold War.
+Richard Morford, executive director of the NCASF from 1946 to 1981, praised Bayer for his contributions to US-Soviet understanding during the early years of the Cold War.
 Theodore's wife, Minna Bayer, served as Secretary of the board of directors for the NCASF in the early 1970s.

 The Report of the Subversive Activities Control Board found Theodore Bayer to be a high level and important member of the CPUSA.